January

 John Le Carré.

-Birthday of Kamala Devi Harris (Emhoff) in Oakland, California [1964];
+Birthday of Democratic candidate for President Kamala Devi Harris (Emhoff) in Oakland, California [1964];

 World Magic Day: began in 1927 as a memorial to escape artist Harry Houdini